 Does this project allow people to continue to camp in parks and on sidewalks and along streets?

 No. Informal camping remains prohibited, but this prohibition has not been strictly enforced during the COVID-19 emergency.
 It is unkind to direct campers to leave parks, sidewalks and roadsides unless there is another place they can safely shelter.
 This project provides more sanctioned alternatives to informal camping.

 Why not allow vacant lots or empty buildings to be used for shelter?

 Many vacant lots and buildings will qualify as shelter sites.
 But sheltering on any site requires the permission of the landowner, including public landowners like the City of Portland.

 Instead of increasing allowances for shelters, why doesn’t the City build more affordable housing?

 The City is doing both.
 Shelter is a “front door” to services that help transition people to housing.
 This continuum strategy allows more options for the City to meet people experiencing homelessness or housing insecurity where they are at and begin a transition to stable housing.
 In the meantime, City and Metro bond money is being used to build more affordable housing.

 Location and staffing of new shelters

 Where are existing encampments in the city now?

-The dots on this map represent reports received from the community by the City’s Homelessness and Urban Camping Impact Reduction Program between November 2020 and February 2021.
+The dots on this map represent reports received from the community by the City’s Homelessness and Urban Camping Impact Reduction Program over the past three months.
 These are not “official” City counts; the dots represent “reports of campsites received.”
-Also, a dot could mean one tent or it could mean 75 structures.
+Also, a dot could mean one tent, or it could mean 75 structures.